THUDM/CogVideo/sat/README.md

 [日本語で読む](./README_ja.md)

 This folder contains inference code using [SAT](https://github.com/THUDM/SwissArmyTransformer) weights, along with fine-tuning code for SAT weights.

-This code framework was used by our team during model training.
-There are few comments, so careful study is required.
+If you are interested in the `CogVideoX1.0` version of the model, please check the SAT folder [here](https://github.com/THUDM/CogVideo/releases/tag/v1.0).
+This branch only supports the `CogVideoX1.5` series models.

 ## Inference Model